Lapin0t/grothendieck-cern/english.md

 six months, since we've been able to see quite clearly that we need to move past critical work to be able to do something in a constructive direction.
-For example, disseminating information about the community movement, on the development of light technology, of biotechnology, in the sense of the New Alchemists; disseminating information on the experiences of new schools like Summerhill[^8] and things like that.
+For example, disseminating information about the community movement, on the development of light technology, of biotechnology, in the sense of the *New Alchemists*; disseminating information on the experiences of new schools like Summerhill[^8] and things like that.
 But, between the intention to do it and, let's say, the preparation from the point of view of experience, from the point of view of contact, and so on, there's another step.
 I think that this